 Jaguar’s electric SUV, I-Pace, delivers sports car performance combined with five-seat SUV practicality.
 A 90 kWh Lithium-ion battery uses 432 pouch cells to deliver a range of 470 km (WLTP).
 80% of the battery can be charged in just 40 minutes using a 100 kW DC rapid charging while a 7 kW home charger can do the same in just over 10 hours.

-Jaguar’s first electric car, when it comes to India during the festival season of 2020, is expected to be priced at around the Rs.1 crore mark.
+The Jaguar I-Pace, when it comes to India in early 2021, is expected to be priced at around the Rs.1 crore mark.
 Jaguar Land Rover India has partnered with Tata Power to set up a basic network of fast chargers for its customers.
-We expect JLR to bring directly the 2021 Jaguar I-Pace to India and offer it in only the EV400 variant initially.
+JLR will offer the Jaguar I-Pace in India in three trims: S, SE and HSE.

 First Maruti electric car

-Maruti Suzuki has been seen testing the Wagon R EV (the Japanese version) since 2018 and a crossover-styled product based on the Heartect platform based on the Indian Wagon R has already been developed.
+MSIL has been seen testing the Maruti Wagon R EV (the Japanese version) since 2018 and a crossover-styled product based on the Heartect platform based on the Indian Wagon R has already been developed.
 While the company was planning to launch the car in 2020, the release has been pushed back to 2021 citing poor charging infrastructure and high battery cost.

 Maruti Suzuki began testing 50 prototypes of Wagon R electric in 2018 and is expected to get a real-world range of 130 – 180 km.
 Though no details of the powertrain are available, the EV is believed to be equipped to have the fast-charging capability to be charged to 80% in just an hour and a 7-hour charging period with normal AC supply.
-Expect the Wagon R EV to be priced around the Rs.9 lakh mark.
+Expect the Wagon R EV to be priced around the Rs.9 lakh mark with a real world driving range of around 150 km.

 Mahindra Atom (Quadricycle)

-Previewed by a realistic concept at the 2018 Auto Expo, the production Mahindra Atom, M&M’s first quadricycle, was unveiled at the 2020 Auto Expo and will go on sale in Q4 FY2021 (January-March 2021) at a price of under Rs.3.5 lakh.
+Previewed by a realistic concept at the 2018 Auto Expo, the production Mahindra Atom, M&M’s first quadricycle, was unveiled at the 2020 Auto Expo and will go on sale by April 2021 at a price of around INR 3.5 lakh.
 Mahindra Atom is targeted as a greener alternative for regular auto-rickshaws and has a top speed of 50 km/h.
 Intended to be the electric urban mobility solution for last-mile connectivity needs, the Atom is built on a unique monocoque body, shares a few components from Treo electric auto-rickshaw and comes equipped with 4G ready connectivity system.

 Tata Altroz Electric